It’s time to examine Mehta’s second video containing short arguments against God’s existence. Will it be an improvement? Let’s see.

 This is a fundamental teaching of Christianity, so why it’s an argument against it is a little strange.
 Jesus was seen as crazy too on the surface.
 Basing a conclusion on an initial emotional reaction isn’t an honest way to evaluate objective truth.
 It commits the fallacy of appeal to emotion and selective attention.

 19. If God didn’t exist, the world would look exactly as it does now

 The answer to this one relies heavily on science and evolution so unfortunately, it’s not something I can sufficiently answer.

 20. If God existed, he would smite me now.

 Because you said so?
-A master doesn’t obey the servant, the servant obeys the master, but since Hemant is not in the covenantal bond with Christ God has no obligation to address his demands, especially one involving death.
+What obligation does God have to answer you?
+Since Hemant is not in the covenantal bond with Christ God has no obligation to address his demands, especially one involving death.

 And that concludes Hemant’s second video.
 All I can say is….what else can we say that hasn’t already been said?
 For one, Hemant seems very confused on who his target audience is.
 Some objections seem to challenge Christianity, but then others take an abrupt left turn to boost the atheist’s ego.
 It’s extremely unfocused.
 The arguments themselves range from absurd to fatally fallacious.
 Few legitimate questions are raised here, in fact, even fewer than the prior vid.